mito-ds/mito-efficiency-test/README.md

 2. Remove the `Total` row from the bottom of the `Company_List` dataframe

 #### B: Calculate portfolio percentage
+1. Convert the `Value` column to a float so you can easily operate on it
-1. Create a new column in your dataframe for `Portfolio Percentage` (TODO: what should this be called)
+2. Create a new column in your dataframe called `Portfolio Weight`
-2. Make each cell in this column equal to the percentage of this
+2. Set each cell in this column equal to the percentage of this company's value in the portfolio compared to the total portfolio value

 #### C: Filter down the companies
-1. Filter down to only the five companies that have the highest portfolio percentages
+1. Filter down to only the five companies that have the highest portfolio weights

 #### D: Create a bar chart of portfolio percentage
 1. Create a new bar chart
 2. On the X axis, include these 5 company names.
-On the Y axis, show the current `Portfolio Percentage` of each company.
+On the Y axis, show the current `Portfolio Weight` of each company.
 3. **This graph is one final artifact, so save it as a PNG**

 #### E: Import relevant stock prices